 We are delighted to announce that Juan Manuel Zambrano Chaves, a PhD student in the Rubin QIAI lab, won Best Technology Paper, with his paper, Zambrano Chaves JM, Chaudhari AS, Wentland AL, Desai AD, Banerjee I, Boutin RD, Maron DJ, Rodriguez F, Sandhu AT, Jeffrey RB, Rubin DL, Patel B, "Opportunistic Screening for Ischemic Heart Disease Risk Using Abdominopelvic Computed Tomography and Medical Record Data: A Multimodal Explainable Artificial Intelligence Approach," at the Society of Abdominal Radiology meeting, 2021.

-We are delighted and proud to announce that our Mentored High School Student , Snikitha Banda, was the Grand Prize Award Winner, for his paper “Style Transfer Augmentation: Cancer Subtype Classification using Genetic Status in Histology,” and now Finalist in the Regeneron ISEF 2021 and the 2021 Synopsys (Santa Clara Valley Science and Engineering Fair Association-SCVSEFA,
+We are delighted and proud to announce that our Mentored High School Student , Snikitha Banda, was the Grand Prize Award Winner, for her paper “Style Transfer Augmentation: Cancer Subtype Classification using Genetic Status in Histology,” and now Finalist in the Regeneron ISEF 2021 and the 2021 Synopsys (Santa Clara Valley Science and Engineering Fair Association-SCVSEFA,

 We are delighted to announce that our Mentored High School Student in Rubin Lab, Claire Tang, won top 40 finalist, “Automated Diagnostic Imaging for COVID-19: from the Unknown Detection to Clinical Prediction,” in the international 80th Regeneron Science Talent Search, 2021.